ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 Terminologies: RN_HRU=River Network HRU (Hydrologic Response Unit or simply catchment), HM_HRU=hydrologic model (or forcing) HRU.
 HRU can be grid box.
 "Forcing" for river model means runoff, evaporation and precipitation for lake routing, solutes for solute transport

 1. Often river network data has different variable names than defaults.
 In this case, variable names can be speficied in control file as well.
-See :doc:`River parameters <seg_hru_param>`.
+See :doc:`River parameters <Riv>`.

 2. Calendar in runoff input time should be read from netCDF, but If runoff input netCDF does not have calendar attribute, it can be specified.
 Make sure time variable in runoff data use either ``noleap``, ``standard``, ``gregorian``, or ``proleptic_gregorian``. case insensitive